Galing sa Puso Party: 19th Congress

 The party-list ran in the 2022 Philippine House of Representatives elections.
 They filed their certificate of nomination on October 5, 2022.
 They gained 331,938 votes, 0.92 percent of the votes.
 The party-list gained one seat, taken by first nominee Padiernos.

 20th Congress

 The party-list ran in the 2025 Philippine House of Representatives elections.
 In the January 2025 OCTA survey, Galing Sa Puso gained 7th place.
 During their run, their main concern was the rising prices of basic goods.
 In a poll by Pulse Asia conducted on April 20 to 24, Galing sa Puso gained 1.43 percent of the votes.
 In the elections, they gained 30th place with 381,350 votes, 0.92 percent of the votes.
-The party-list gained one seat, gained by first nominee Jan Padiernos.
+The party-list gained one seat, gained by first nominee Jan Rurik Padiernos.